 Many of our members have continued their involvement in community theatre after an initial experience with the Montford Park Players or the Montford Moppets.
 Approximately two hundred members donate their time, talent, and expertise to productions annually.
 We encourage participation by people of all ages and backgrounds and celebrate our diversity.

-We are a member of Southeastern Theatre Conference (SETC), the Shakespeare Theatre Association, and the Institute of Outdoor Theatre.
+We are a member of Southeastern Theatre Conference (SETC), the North Carolina Theatre Conference (NCTC), the Shakespeare Theatre Association, and the Institute of Outdoor Theatre.
 We are the recipient of support from the North Carolina Arts Council, a division of the Dept. of Cultural Resources, with funding from the National Endowment for the Arts with funding through the Asheville Area Arts Council.
 MPP ranks among the top three outdoor theatres in North Carolina.

 We are especially grateful to the Tempie Avery Montford Community Center and to the Asheville Department of Parks and Recreation, who have provided a great measure of physical and logistical support throughout our existence.